Some of the links in this post may be affiliate links.

 It is also a wonderful way to rejuvenate a leggy rubber plant that has lost a lot of its lower leaves.

-BEST TIME TO PRUNE AND/OR PROPAGATE RUBBER PLANT
+WHEN TO PRUNE RUBBER PLANT

 The best time is to do it is during the active growing season.